 Monitoring Migrate for Compute Engine components

-Migrate for Compute Engine's components, such as Cloud Extensions and the Migrate for Compute Engine Backend, provide metrics and alarms in the operations suite or vCenter.
+Migrate for Compute Engine's components, such as Cloud Extensions and the Migrate for Compute Engine Backend, provide metrics and alarms in Google Cloud's operations suite or vCenter.
 For more information, see the following topics:

 - Monitoring the Cloud Extension

 Migrate for Compute Engine allows you to monitor performance of VMs migrated to Google Cloud.
 This includes:

 - Graphs of migration performance (such as storage throughput and operation times) in Stackdriver Monitoring.

 - Alarms and events on the vSphere web client.

 Additionally, you can check the status of an individual VM by viewing its console log on either vSphere or the Migrate for Compute Engine Manager.